Rush Rhees: Career

 Rhees died on 22 May 1989, and is buried at Oystermouth Cemetery in Mumbles near Swansea.

 A volume of essays in Rhees' honour was published that same year.
+This collection was edited by D.Z.
+Phillips and Peter Winch, containing essays by Cora Diamond, Norman Malcolm, David Cockburn, H. O. Mounce, Raimond Gaita and others.
 Numerous posthumous collections of Rhees' published works, notes and manuscripts appeared under the editorship of D. Z. Phillips in the years that followed.

 Rhees' papers are held by Swansea University Archives.